Skip to main content Skip to footer

 Unofficial Withdrawals

-Students who fail all registered courses will be reviewed at the end of each semester.
-Students will be reviewed to determine if they earned a failing grade or received a failing grade for attendance issues.
-The student's last date of attendance or the last date of any academically related activity (exam, paper, quiz, etc.) the student has completed will be reported on the grade roster for each student that failing grade is given to.
-If it is determined, by these dates, that a student has stopped attending all of the courses that he/she is registered for before the semester is complete; the student will be required to return their "unearned" federal Title IV assistance back to the university so it may be refunded to the federal government (see examples above).
+Students who fail or otherwise don’t complete at least one course per semester will be reviewed at the end of each term.
+The date used in the R2T4 calculation for "unofficial withdrawals" is the date reported by the instructor as the late date of academically related activity.
+SVSU will determine if such student “earned” a failing grade or received failing grade for attendance issues.
+The student's last date of attendance or the last date of any academically related activity (exam, paper, quiz, etc.) will be reported on the grade roster for each class given a failing grade.
+If it is determined, by these dates, that a student has stopped attending all the courses that he/she is registered for before the semester is complete; the student will be required to return their "unearned" federal Title IV assistance back to the university which will be refunded to the federal government (see examples above).
 Again, it is when a student has attended classes that a student has "earned" all or a portion of his/her federal aid.
-If a student has continued to attend at least one course past 60% of the semester and given a failing grade, then the student has "earned" all of their federal funds.
+If a student has continued to attend at least one course past 60% of the semester and given a failing grade, then the student has "earned" all their federal funds.
 If a student completes the entire semester and earns a failing grade, no action is necessary.
+If the student never attended one of the classes, that class cannot be counted toward federal financial aid, so aid may be reduced even if another class was attended long enough to be “earned”.

 VI.
 Repeated Coursework